 Some adults can’t tolerate the pills entering their esophagus especially the elderly.
 Thus, it’s more advisable for them to take the liquid form

-Additionally, individuals suffering from pathogenic conditions, such as persons who had previous gastric surgery and are prohibited from swallowing pills, should use liquid vitamins.
+Additionally, people suffering from pathogenic conditions, like those who had previous gastric surgery, and are prohibited from swallowing pills.
+They should aleays use liquid vitamins.
 Liquid vitamins are also prescribed when a faster and higher dosage is needed.

 On the other hand, liquid supplements are easily accessible from leading companies such as Tropical Oasis and other firms to help you boost your health instantly.

 The rate of absorption of vitamins depends on their structure too.
-Unfortunately, not all vitamins are absorbed by your body due to the low absorbing rate, meaning a waste of money on the consumer’s part.
+Unfortunately, not all vitamins are absorbed by your body due to the low absorbing rate.
+Meaning?
+It’s a waste of money on the consumer’s part.

 When it comes to the absorption of pill vitamins, it takes quite a while since the outer structure has to be first digested in the stomach.
 As with any food particle, the digestive system has to grind and liquefy pill vitamins before the intestinal villi absorb them.